Skip to main content

 Period calculator — frequently asked

-Enter the first day of your last period and your average cycle length (28 days is typical for Indian women, but 21-35 days is also normal).
+Enter the first day of your last period and your average cycle length (28 days is typical, but 21–35 days is also normal).
 The calculator counts forward to predict your next 6 period start dates, plus the ovulation day and fertile window within each cycle.
 The prediction assumes a roughly regular cycle.

 Any cycle between 21 and 35 days is considered normal.
-The 28-day cycle is a popular average but not a universal standard.
-What matters more is consistency — if your cycle length varies by less than 7-9 days month-to-month, you're considered regular.
-Significant variation beyond that is irregular and worth discussing with a gynaecologist.
+The 28-day cycle is a popular average, not a universal standard.
+What matters more is consistency — if your cycle length varies by less than 7–9 days month to month, you're considered regular.

-It can give you a rough estimate but the prediction will be less accurate.
-With PCOS, post-pregnancy, perimenopause, or chronic stress, cycles often vary by 7+ days month-to-month.
-For irregular cycles, consider tracking 3-6 months of actual period dates to find your personal average, and don't rely on calendar predictions alone for contraception or conception planning.
+It gives a rough estimate, but predictions are less accurate when cycles vary.
+With PCOS, post-pregnancy, perimenopause, or chronic stress, cycles often shift by 7+ days.
+For irregular cycles, track 3–6 months of actual dates to find your personal average, and don't rely on calendar predictions for contraception.

 No — it's a calendar tool.
 If you have heavy bleeding, severe pain, missed periods for 3+ months (when not pregnant), bleeding after menopause, or any new symptoms, see a gynaecologist.
 The calculator helps you track your cycle; it doesn't diagnose conditions.